Baasic/baasic-sdk-angularjs/README.md

 	* Baasic module services are built on top of the AngularJs services
 	* module services depend upon the route services as they are used for REST service URL discovery
 	* every service has the _find_, _get_, _create_, _update_ and _remove_ functions used to communicate with the Baasic back-end
-	* all services accept the data object
+	* all services accept the data object as function parameter
 * Options - Params
 * HAL links
 * Extending existing modules with dynamic props